Star Trek: Lower Decks: Release

+Streaming and broadcast

 Star Trek: Lower Decks premiered on August 6, 2020, on CBS All Access in the United States.
 Each episode is broadcast in Canada by Bell Media on the same day as the U.S. release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
 In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
 After CBS All Access was rebranded Paramount+, the first season remained on the service and future seasons were confirmed to be released on it.

 International distribution was not secured by the series' premiere after negotiations were impacted by the COVID-19 pandemic.
 In December 2020, Amazon Prime Video was revealed to have the streaming rights in several territories—including Europe, Australia, New Zealand, Japan, and India—with the first season released on the service on January 22, 2021.
 The series is distributed worldwide by Paramount Global Distribution Group.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed all existing seasons to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In July 2023, Bell Media announced that the series would be leaving Crave over the following month, likely so it could move to Paramount+ in Canada.
+Lower Decks would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

+Theatrical

+In August 2023, Paramount and CBS announced that four episodes of the series would be shown during free theatrical fan screenings on September 8, which is Star Trek Day.
+This was part of Star Trek: The Animated Celebration, a celebration of the 50th anniversary of Star Trek: The Animated Series, as well as wider Star Trek Day events.
+The screenings included "sneak peeks and surprises", and were held in U.S., Canada, and UK cities.